xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges28.md

 ### Deadlock handling

-Client applications should be prepared to handle error 29 (`deadlock detected`) that ArangoDB may now throw when it detects a deadlock across multiple transactions.
+Client applications should be prepared to handle error 29 (`deadlock detected`) that AvocadoDB may now throw when it detects a deadlock across multiple transactions.
 When a client application receives error 29, it should retry the operation that failed.